Leo3418/leo3418.github.io/collections/_gta-online-guides/en/purchases/gun-lockers.md

   challenge](your-first-1-25m#navy-revolver-challenge-250000)

-The Firework Launcher is temporary available during events for Christmas, New Year, Independence Day of the US, etc. If you can use up all fireworks before the event ends, then the Firework Launcher will be gone after the event.
+The Firework Launcher is temporary available during events for Christmas, New Year, Independence Day of the US, etc. Once you use up all the fireworks, the Firework Launcher will be removed when the event has ended.

 For the other weapons, they require an alternative way to be removed.
 In the Pause Menu, choose Online > Jobs > Play Job > Rockstar Created > Arena War,